-- 1. After surgery, you will spend approximately 1 hour in the recovery room.
+- 1. After surgery you will spend approximately 1 hour in the recovery room.
 Since everyone is different, this is just a generalization.
 The surgeon will contact your Person to Notify at this time. - 2.
-Once your vital signs are stable and you are not having any complications you will be transferred by bed to the inpatient-nursing unit where you will spend the next 1 to 2 days. - 3.
+Once your vital signs are stable and you're not having any complications you will be transferred by bed, to the inpatient nursing unit where you will spend the next 1 to 2 days. - 3.
 The nursing staff will monitor your vital signs (temperature, pulse, pain, breathing, and blood pressure) and check your dressing frequently for the first 4 hours that you are on the nursing unit. - 4.
-You will have an IV and receive antibiotics for the first 24 hours to prevent any possible infection.

-- 5. If necessary, your surgeon may insert a very fine drainage tube in the surgical wound for 12 to 24 hours.
-This tube is attached to a device that collects the drainage. - 6.
+You will have an IV and receive antibiotics for the first 24 hours to prevent any possible infection. - 5.
+If necessary, your surgeon will place a very fine drainage tube in the surgical wound.
+This drainage tube is connected to a collection device where the fluid it collects is measured then wasted. - 6.
 To reduce swelling, lower your risk for a blood clot (DVT), and improve circulation we may place different devices on your legs/feet.
-These may be ace wraps, support stockings (TEDs), Sequential compression Devices (SCDs), or Plexi Pulses.
-Each of these items will be removed and reapplied once a day for skin care unless your surgeon orders otherwise. - 7.
-If ordered by your surgeon, ice bags or an ice machine may be placed at surgical site to reduce pain and swelling. - 8.
+These may be ace wraps, support stockings (TEDs), Sequential Compression Device (SCDs), or Plexi Pulses.
+Each of these items will be removed and reapplied once or twice a day for skin care unless your surgeon orders otherwise. - 7.
 You may receive oxygen for the first 12 to 24 hours via a nasal cannula or mask to ensure your lungs are properly oxygenated.
-A small monitor (pulse oximeter) will be clipped to one of your fingers so the nurse will know your pulse and blood oxygen level at any given minute. - 9.
+A small monitor (pulse oximeter) will be clipped to one of your fingers so the nurse will know your pulse and blood oxygen level at any given minute. - 8.
 Fluid can collect in the lungs after surgery.
 To help clear your lungs, the nursing staff will teach you deep breathing exercises using an incentive spirometer (IS).
 These exercises must be done 5 times every hour while awake to prevent respiratory problems, such as pneumonia.
 To complete the exercises correctly follow the steps below: